avanishbhatt/OfficeLogin/README.md

 ### 1. Set the Path to ChromeDriver

 You will need to set the path to the directory where `chromedriver.exe` is located.
-The `chromedriver.exe` used in this project is included in the repository under the `ChromeBrowser` folder.
+The `chromedriver.exe` used in this project is included in the repository under the `chromedriver-win64` folder.

 If you need a different version of ChromeDriver, you can download it from the following sources:
 - [ChromeDriver Downloads](https://sites.google.com/chromium.org/driver/downloads)